-E&M: So tell us a bit about yourself and your work?
+E&M: Hi!
+Can you tell us a bit about yourself and your work?

 Marcello: I was born in California and moved to Venice when I was three years old.
 My first memory of Italy is about hanging out with my friends, and obviously football is such a huge part of this culture.
 The school I went to in Italy was very focused on arts, history of arts, drawing, sculpture – and so I started drawing at a very young age.
 Mostly in a comics-kind of style, which is maybe not very popular now, but when I was growing up it was: think of Ninja Turtles, The Simpsons, all of that.
 So eventually I started to combine the passion of football with the desire to draw.
 However, I actually stopped drawing when I was 18 or so: you know how it goes, many things started to happen and I just didn’t draw for a very long time.

 When I got to my thirties, I started to look for a hobby, something that would make me feel more accomplished.
 And instead of starting to draw again on a piece of paper, I bought an iPad with a pencil and I got this really cool app, called ProCreate.
 It made sense to go back into football, because it’s still my biggest passion.
 But at the same time, I try to drag in other aspects, I try to include different things.
 My work is still evolving, everyday feels like a new accomplishment.
 I am still learning every time I draw.

 E&M: Your art is often a direct response to current developments in the world of football – how do your ideas arise?